patrick-ausderau/Node.js-course/docs/Slides/Node.js/1-express.md

   * start npm project in the cloned repository
   * do all/most exercises from the link above
   * use git to publish your change to the server (git add/commit/push locally and git pull on the remote server)

+Note: you can try [postman](https://www.getpostman.com/) to test your routes (e.g. before you implement html form or ES6 fetch).